kikitux/packer-vagrant-oracle/packer-make/README.md

 ![multi_state](screenshots/Packer_multi_state.png)

+If you like the diagram, I did it on lucidchart, and you can see it online with this [link](https://www.lucidchart.com/invitations/accept/a6854afa-0235-4072-a99c-b7fb149a62f2)

-Let's put this to test:
+Let's put this theory to test: